Geraldine Pindell Trotter: Centenary of William Lloyd Garrison

 Pindell Trotter challenged those at the Garrison ceremony with a call to action, saying, "how many of us are now willing to do for our own what that man did for us?
 How many of us are willing to stand out against the broadcloth mob, to stand by what is right in spite of the criticism of the many?"
 Pindell Trotter further implored African Americans "who have had the advantages of education, who have seen life in its broadest light, to be willing to sacrifice and to care for our race."

 Death and legacy

-Geraldine Pindell Trotter died October 8, 1918 during the Spanish flu pandemic.
+Geraldine Pindell Trotter died October 8, 1918, during the Spanish flu pandemic.
 Pindell Trotter was only forty-six at the time of her death.
 She was buried in the Fairview Cemetery of Hyde Park.
-Her former friend W. E. B Du Bois reminisced sadly in his autobiography that she, "had given up all thought of children," and that she had forfeited her "comfortable home," to help her husband, "in utter devotion, living and lunching with him in the Guardian office, and knowing hunger and cold."
+Her former friend W. E. B Du Bois reminisced in his autobiography that she, "had given up all thought of children," and that she had forfeited her "comfortable home," to help her husband, "in utter devotion, living and lunching with him in the Guardian office, and knowing hunger and cold."
 Du Bois said of their ended union that it was, "a magnificent partnership, and she died to pay for it."

 The Trotter's first home in Dorchester, the William Monroe Trotter House, was designated a National Historic Landmark in recognition of their significance in the civil rights cause.